Sherwood, Arkansas

 Sherwood is a city in Pulaski County, Arkansas, United States.
-As of the 2020 census, the population of the city was 32,731.
-It is part of the Little Rock−North Little Rock−Conway Metropolitan Statistical Area with 699,757 people according to the 2010 census.
+As of the 2020 census, the population of the city was 32,731, making it the 13th most populous city in Arkansas.
+It is part of the Little Rock-North Little Rock-Conway metropolitan area with 699,757 people according to the 2010 census.

 History

 Sherwood was officially incorporated as a town on April 22, 1948.
-Sherwood moved to a city of Second Class on September 16, 1957 and subsequently as a city of First Class on April 30, 1971.
+Sherwood moved to a city of Second Class on September 16, 1957, and subsequently as a city of First Class on April 30, 1971.

+On March 31, 2023, a damaging tornado passed through Sherwood causing damage.
+The tornado originally touched down near Little Rock, before it continued on a path which went through Sherwood.